Pirate FlagPirates and PrivateersPirate Flag

 In January 2012, Kurson met with John Chatterton, a scuba diver who discovered a sunken German U-boat off the New Jersey coast, and John Mattera, an executive bodyguard turned diver.
 Until this meeting, only one pirate shipwreck had been located and positively identified, Black Sam Bellamy’s Whydah.
 Barry Clifford found the wreck in 1984 off Cape Cod.

-But Pirate Hunters is far more than just the search for a pirate ship.
-It also tells the story of Joseph Bannister, a respected master of a merchant ship who ferried cargoes between London and Jamaica.
-During the 1680s, he gave up that career to become a pirate and did so by stealing the Golden Fleece.
-He became a most wanted man, and the Royal Navy thought they had him and his men cornered on an island.
-The pirate ship sank in the ensuing two-day battle, but the pirates won and Bannister escaped.
+Pirate Hunters is far more than just the search for a pirate ship.
+It also tells the story of Joseph Bannister, a respected master of a merchant ship who ferries cargoes between London and Jamaica.
+During the 1680s, he gives up that career to become a pirate and does so by stealing Golden Fleece.
+He becomes a most wanted man, and the Royal Navy thinks they have him and his men cornered on an island.
+The pirate ship sinks in the ensuing two-day battle, but the pirates win and Bannister escapes.

 Home